os-threat/Stix-ORM/docs/sdo/Note.md

     }
   ],
   "abstract": "Tracking Team Note#1",
   "content": "This note indicates the various steps taken by the threat analyst team to investigate this specific campaign.
-Step 1) Do a scan 2) Review scanned results for identified hosts not known by external intel…etc.", "authors": ["John Doe"],
+Step 1) Do a scan 2) Review scanned results for identified hosts not known by external intelï¿½etc.", "authors": ["John Doe"],
   "object_refs": ["campaign--8e2e2d2b-17d4-4cbf-938f-98ee46b3cd3f"]
 }